 Our goal is to bring diverse communities together regardless of politics, race, religion, gender, sexual preference, age and even post codes, in a world which often finds itself being captured by a campaign of fear and hate.
-Harnessing the research, goodwill and ideas of many from across the nation and indeed the world, we have positioned ourselves to deliver the outcomes to bring about real change by creating a platform for collaboration based on a foundation of kindness.
+Harnessing the research, goodwill and ideas of many from across the nation and indeed the world.
+By establishing a platform for national collaboration based on a foundation of kindness we are in a better position to deliver outcomes which can bring about real change.
 Engaging cities to support our member’s campaigns and activities is a key element to our charter to execute the global strategy and has already seen seen cities and local councils sign declarations of support and appoint Goodwill Ambassadors.

-Following the presentation of a global strategy to change the world at the 7th General Assembly in London in September 2012, World Kindness Australia was elected to be the Secretariat to the World Kindness Movement, representing 27 nations, which saw the Kindness torch pass from the Singapore Government’s Ministry of Culture, to World Kindness Australia, an independent not for profit organisation.
-Her Excellency Dame Marie Bashir Governor of NSW was one of the first to lend her support and hosted a special event at NSW Government House to welcome back the Australian delegation and officially present Certificates of Membership to the Cities, local Councils, Schools, the University of Sydney and Not for Profit organisations who had already previously joined the campaign.
-Now with the mantel as the Secretariat our international work started in ernest.
+Following the presentation of a global strategy to change the world at the 7th General Assembly in London in September 2012, World Kindness Australia was elected to be the Secretariat to the World Kindness Movement, representing 27 nations.
+This saw the Kindness Torch pass from the Singapore Government’s Ministry of Culture, to World Kindness Australia.
+Her Excellency Dame Marie Bashir Governor of NSW was one of the first to lend her support and hosted an event at NSW Government House to welcome back the Australian delegation and officially present Certificates of Membership to the Cities, local Councils, Schools, the University of Sydney and Not for Profit organisations who had joined the campaign.
+With the mantel as the Secretariat our international work began in ernest.

 With Australia’s stewardship of the International Council and with assistance from foreign consulates and the Office of the Australian Prime Minister, the international membership grew to include former non member nations such as China, Malaysia, France, Switzerland, South Africa, Thailand, Mexico, Pakistan, Ukraine and Liberia,

-World Kindness Australia received recognition and independent international endorsement as Australia’s peak National Kindness Body after the motion was resolved unanimously by the World Kindness Movement’s International delegates who convened in Sydney for the 8th General Assembly in September 2014.
+World Kindness Australia received recognition and independent international endorsement as Australia’s peak National Kindness Body after the motion was resolved unanimously by the World Kindness Movement’s International delegates convening in Sydney for the 8th General Assembly in September 2014.

-After serving a 5 year term as Secretariat Australia passed the “Kindness Torch” on to the new Secretariat wishing them well and whist retaining it’s seat on the executive, WKA continues to assist other nations and international organisations to participate in the global campaign with The World Kindness Project .
+After serving a 5 year term as Secretariat, we passed the “Kindness Torch” on to the new Secretariat wishing them well.
+We continue in our participation in an activitive capacity retaining a seat on the World Kindness Movement International Council, to engage non member nations and international organisations in the global campaign for a kinder world.
+The World Kindness Movement & The World Kindness Project.